mlb-/fc-interview-puzzle/README.md

   majority of the time spent is due to JVM/Clojure startup.

 - How does it scale?

+  There is a nested `reduce`, which will scale poorly for larger tables (in hundreds or greater) due not to duplication of multiplication operations, but for inefficient string operations.

 - Consider cases where we want N primes.

 ## License